 Unsubsidized Stafford Loan

 A variable interest loan available to degree seeking students enrolled at least half-time, not based on financial need.
 The interest rate changes every July 1st and will be charged from the time the loan is disbursed until it is paid in full.
 The interest can be paid while the student is in school.
 Repayment of principal and interest begins 6 months after enrollment ceases to be at least half-time.
-The current interest rate on loans disbursed 7/1/2021 - 6/30/2023 is 6.54%.
+The interest rate on loans disbursed 7/1/2021 - 6/30/2023 is 6.54%.
 The interest rate on loans disbursed 7/1/2023 - 6/30/2024 is 7.05%.

 MAXIMUM LOAN LIMITS for an ACADEMIC YEAR: